School of Music Graduate Admissions

 - Two (2) current recommendations from immediate supervisors, music teachers, mentors, and/or undergraduate or graduate faculty addressing your leadership abilities in music education and potential for success in a doctoral program.

-- * If you are accepted and choose to enroll, BU will then require Official Final Transcripts from all institutions attended.
+- * If you are accepted and choose to enroll, BU will then require Official Final Transcripts from your undergraduate and masters degree granting institution(s).

 - Curriculum vitae.